 The intelligence and security services are increasingly engaging in international cooperation, and they are also sharing more and more information across national borders – and a lot of these data are sensitive personal data.
 This development brings new challenges for the oversight bodies as well.
-Therefore we need contact with foreign oversight colleagues in order to share experience and receive input that could help us to improve our oversight.
-Since 2015, the EOS Committee has taken part in a project together with the oversight bodies of Denmark, Switzerland, Belgium and the Netherlands.
+Therefore we need to cooperate with foreign oversight colleagues in order to share experience and receive input that could help us to improve our oversight.

+In 2015, the EOS Committee started a project together with the oversight bodies of Denmark, Switzerland, Belgium and the Netherlands.
 In this project, the oversight bodies investigated their national services’ international exchange of personal data about foreign terrorist fighters.

 In 2018 the EOS Committee together with the four other oversight bodies published a statement about “Strengthening oversight of international data exchange between intelligence and security services".